delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Delaware Inmate Search

-- Date of commitment into the detention facility
+• Date of commitment to the detention facility

 Under the Delaware Freedom of Information Act, inmate records are considered public information.
 As such, members of the public may freely request and obtain these records.
 Inmate records are maintained and issued by the Delaware Department of Corrections (DDOC).
 However, the DDOC may withhold records with information that may be considered sensitive or confidential.